Shiigu/quake1randomizer/README.md

 Every level is set up to only show up once until all other levels have been set as exits.
 This has two consequences:
 - Since there are four levels with secret exits, two different levels will be set up as exits in their case.
 That means that, out of 31 possible levels, you will only see 28 per sequence.
-- Every level may only appear again 28 levels after the previous one.
+- Every level may only appear again 28 levels after the previous time it showed up.
+- As a unique rule, Shub-Niggurath's lair (better known as `END`) cannot be rolled as one of the first four levels of any Endless Castle run, given the fact it's almost impossible to get out of it without a full set of weapons.
+- If, for some reason, the level picker fails to work, it will default to `E4M3`.

 Furthermore, as you venture through the Endless Castle, with every passing level, the Randomization itself starts playing less and less fair (on Biased Mode, on Unbiased Mode it always stays the same):
 - **Easy Odds** start at the lowest levels of the Endless Castle, until Level 5.